top of page

 AdobeStock_332732522.jpeg

-The Central City Roundtable is a group of civic leaders working to support the recovery and long-term health of Portland’s Central City.
-The Roundtable brings together leaders from business, real estate, arts and culture, education, philanthropy, and community institutions to stay aligned on what matters most and where collective action can make a difference.
+The Central City Roundtable convenes Portland’s civic leaders around a shared commitment to the long-term health and vitality of the Central City.
+The Roundtable brings together leaders from business, real estate, arts and culture, education, philanthropy, and community institutions – working together to make Portland work.
+The focus is on implementation: identifying what moves the needle, aligning across sectors, and supporting results people can see and feel.

-The Roundtable was formed to carry forward the vision and 2030 goals outlined in All In on Central City, the report developed through the Governor’s Central City Task Force in 2025.
+Mayor Keith Wilson and Nolan Lienhart formed the Roundtable to carry forward the vision and 2030 goals outlined in All In on Central City, the report developed through the Governor’s Central City Task Force in 2025.
 The focus is on implementation: keeping attention on the agreed priorities and helping move the work forward.

 What the Roundtable Does